jimibue/joy-of-ai-painting/src/pages/index.md

 Sign up for Midjourney here {% redirect-link title="here." href="https://codesandbox.io/signin" /%}

-## What you will learn

-- What is React and why you should learn React
-- JSX
-- Components in React
-- Handling basic events in react
-- What props and state are in React

 {% callout type="warning" title="Checkpoint" %}
 Questions, comments, concerns before we begin?